Transverse Velocities in Real-Time Cosmology: Position Drift in Relativistic N-Body Simulations: Theoretical Background

 When evaluating observational data, we usually do not consider data at one specific redshift, but rather all points within a small redshift window $z\pm\d z$.
 We account for this by adding a window function, $W(z)$, (see, e.g., \cite{CLASSgal})

 We use a normalised tophat window function

+Here $\d z$ refers to the half-width of the tophat.
 To solve the highly oscillatory integrals in \eqref{eq:psd_Cl}, we use the library \texttt{FFTlog-and-beyond}\footnote{\url{https://github.com/xfangcosmo/FFTLog-and-beyond}}\cite{Fang_2020_FFTlog} which was specifically designed to handle integrals over spherical Bessel functions and their derivatives.
 Using this library, we solve the inner integrals over $z$, writing them as functions of $r$ to do so.
 We then use the composite Simpson's rule to solve the remaining $k$-integral.
 To evaluate the linear matter power spectrum at present time, $P_\delta^0(k)$, as well as the cosmological functions, we use CLASS with the same cosmological parameters listed in Sect.~\ref{sect:2}.
 Our implementation can be found here \href{https://github.com/oestreichera/positiondrift_cl}{\faicon{github}}.